tadaspetra/agora/call_summary/GUIDE.md

 We will call this function right after our join call method.

-When the transcription is started successfully, it acts as if another user has joined the call.
-It's not a real user, but it does have it's own uid which is defined within you backend server.
+When the transcription starts successfully, it acts as if another user has joined the call.
+It's not a real user, but it does have its own UID, which is defined within your backend server.
 If you are using the [server I linked above](https://github.com/tadaspetra/agora-server), the UID is `101`.
-You can exclude this from the remote users list in the `onUserJoined` event.
+You can exclude this from the remote user's list in the `onUserJoined` event.

 ```dart
 onUserJoined: (RtcConnection connection, int remoteUid, int elapsed) {